arlaptiev/sk_mmwave/README.md

 see notebooks/radar.ipynb

 ### Common errors:
-If radar data socket is already in use:
+If radar data socket is already in use, kill the process that is using it:
 ```bash
 netstat -aon | findstr :4098
 kill [task_number]
 ```

+If the data stops flowing, and the IWR1443 stops flashing green, it is most likely that the data socket buffer is full.
+You have to rerun the lua script in mmWave Studio to reset the data stream.
+You can avoid this by setting the radar parameters such that less data is sent (or less frequently), you can also set `radar.run_polling(lose_frames=True)` if you don't care about collecting consecutive frames (again, this will drop some data!).
+To flush the data socket buffer, run `radar.flush()`.

 ### Notes:
 - The messages from the radar node include timestamps but they are python-level timestamps, not the hardware-level timestamps of when the edge server received the data on the Ethernet cable.
 It is possible to get the hardware-level timestamps if implemented on a linux machine.
-- You can flush the radar data buffer by running: `radar.flush()`
-- You can find the example of reading the mmWave Studio .bin recorded data file in notebooks/radar_bin_read.ipynb
+- You can find the useful example of reading the mmWave Studio .bin recorded data file in notebooks/radar_bin_read.ipynb